We are no longer recruiting for this study. For more information, please contact Karl Andriessen, PhD student on email@example.com

 The death of a friend or a family member might have a profound, debilitating and lasting impact on adolescents.
 However, little is known about the grief characteristics, mental health and help-seeking experiences of adolescents.
 With the current study, we want to learn about grief in adolescents, and how to better support bereaved adolescents.

-We will ask you to complete a questionnaire.
-This would take approximately 30 minutes.
+We will ask you to complete a questionnaire which takes approximately 30 minutes.